jed709/jed709.github.io/index.md

 Makes sense, right?

 Now we've got both a likelihood distribution and a prior distribution.
 This should sound familiar to you - we now have all the ingredients we need to solve Bayes' Theorem.
 Previously, you've probably done this with discrete values, but it is no different working with distributions.
-Fortunately, `R` can do all the math on the distributions for us - this would be irritating to do by hand.
+Fortunately, `R` can do all the hard math on the distributions for us - this would be irritating to do by hand.
 The formula is the same, though, so let's try it.

 First we calculate the marginal likelihood: